androceo123/selenium_course/README.md

 # Selenium WebDriver with Java – Course Automation Tests

 This repository contains automated UI tests built while following the [Selenium WebDriver Tutorial (Java)](https://testautomationu.applitools.com/selenium-webdriver-tutorial-java/) course on Test Automation University.
-All tests can be run with a single Maven command.
+All tests can be run with a single Maven command. test

 ## Table of Contents